Tarkio (band): History

 Tarkio formed in Missoula, Montana in 1996.
 Meloy, from Helena, had studied English at University of Oregon at Eugene for two years, then returned and enrolled in the creative writing program at the University of Montana in Missoula.
 He recruited banjo player Gibson Hartwell, bassist Louis Stein, and drummer Brian Collins following a meeting at an open mic night at a local coffeehouse.
 The band took its name from Tarkio, Montana, a small town in the western part of the state.
 Pearl Jam bassist Jeff Ament helped out with some rehearsal space and the band built a following at bar-clubs in Missoula, Great Falls, Butte, and Whitefish, Montana.

 In 1997, the band self-released a number of demos.
 Limited to 500 copies, this self-titled EP was followed by an album, I Guess I Was Hoping For Something More, released on Barcelona Records.
 This album included musician Kevin Suggs on pedal steel.

 In 1999, the band self-released Sea Songs for Landlocked Sailors.
 Limited to 200 copies, the EP included a song that would later be re-recorded by the Decemberists, "My Mother Was a Chinese Trapeze Artist."

-Meloy finished school in 1998.
-The band broke up shortly after this, when Meloy moved to Portland, Oregon.

-A number of live recordings of the band's songs were released on a radio compilation in 2002.